-You don’t want an audio system that has either a high or low impedance.
-When looking at your speakers, you should aim for an impedance between 4-8 ohms.
+You don’t want an stereo system that has either a high or low impedance.
+You should look for speakers with a resistance between 4 and 8 ohms.

 This bracket is ideal for bookshelf speakers, although some soundbars can have a low impedance and a high level of distortion.

 The power rating of any sound system is a vital feature to look at when you purchase it.
-This helps you understand the power required to achieve the best sound quality.
+This helps you understand the power required to achieve the best audio quality.

-If you look at the speakers’ specifications, you will see the minimum and maximum power ratings.
+If you look at the speakers’ specifications, you will see the min and max power ratings.
 This is the ideal range for your power supply.